hazelcast/fraud-detection-onnx/README.md

         * calculate real-time features (e.g. distance from home, time of day, day of week)
         * run the fraud detection model in Hazelcast

-# Create a Kafka Cluster & Topic in With Confluent Cloud
+# Create a Kafka Cluster & Topic with Confluent Cloud
 You will use Kafka as source of credit card transactions coming into your fraud detection inference pipeline.

 * A simple way to get Kafka running is to [Create a Kafka Cluster in Confluent Cloud]( https://docs.confluent.io/cloud/current/get-started/index.html#quick-start-for-ccloud)

-    * From `Cluster Settings-> Endpoints`, capture your Kafka Cluster `bootstrap server` URL
+    * Once your cluster is created, go to `Cluster Settings-> Endpoints` and capture your Kafka Cluster `bootstrap server` URL

     ![Endpoint screenshot](./images/kafka-endpoint.png)